Neuromuscular Electrical Stimulation (NMES)

 During NMES, a special device is used to deliver a small electric current to a child’s face or neck.
 The electrical current is delivered through specially placed electrodes on the child’s face and/or neck.
 The electrical current stimulates the nerves and muscles responsible for swallowing.

 This stimulation improves the strength, coordination, endurance, sensory feedback and timing in the muscles involved in eating, drinking and swallowing.
 While the electrical stimulation is being delivered, a certified therapist helps patients train their muscles with special exercises.
 Over time, the child’s muscles are trained how to properly swallow food and drink.
 The main goal of electrical stimulation therapy is to strengthen weak muscles and to help children gain control of their oral motor skills.

 Are there any risks or side effects of electrical stimulation therapy?

-How often does my child need this therapy?
+How often does my child need NMES therapy?

 Treatment at CHOC outpatient rehabilitation facility is typically two to three times per week over a three-month period.
 Each session lasts about 45 to 60 minutes and consists of a combination of feeding and oral motor therapies and exercises.
 In a typical treatment session, stimulation remains on for the duration of the session or as the patient tolerates the stimulation.

 What is the difference between a TENS unit and NMES?

 Transcutaneous Electrical Nerve Stimulation (TENS) unit is similar to NMES and involves the use of electrical pulses that are delivered through leads and electrodes.
 The goal of utilizing a TENS unit is to reduce and/or manage pain as it stimulates at a sensory level rather than a neuromuscular level.